petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 1. Click on the *Space Program Images* content set.
 1. Click *Save*.

-Now the images will appear at the top of the page.
+Now the images appear at the top of the page.
 You can manage the way the content is displayed---like what metadata appears---or even create a *Widget Template* to style the content, but the displayed items and the order in which they appear are determined by the content set.

 Now configure the bottom asset publisher with the other content set.